hm-lang/core/proposals/README.md

-Fixed-count arrays can be passed in without a copy to functions taking an array as a readonly argument, but will be of course copied into a resizable array if the argument is mutable.
+Fixed-count arrays can be passed in without a copy to functions taking an array as a readonly argument, but will be of course copied into a resizable array if the argument is writeable.
 Some examples:

 ```
 # readonly array of count 4
 Int4: int[4] = [-1, 5, 200, 3450]
-# mutable array of fixed-count 3:
+# writeable array of fixed-count 3:
 Vector3; dbl[3] = [1.5, 2.4, 3.1]
 print("Vector3 is {$(Vector3[0]), $(Vector3[1]), $(Vector3[2])}")

-# a function with a mutable argument:
+# a function with a writeable argument:
 doSomething(CopiedArray; dbl[]): dbl[2]
-    # you wouldn't actually use a mutable array argument, unless you did
+    # you wouldn't actually use a writeable array argument, unless you did
     # some computations using the array as a workspace.
     # PRETENDING TO DO SOMETHING USEFUL WITH CopiedArray:
     return [CopiedArray pop(), CopiedArray pop()]